Look professional during a webinar

 7. Some powder wouldn’t hurt

 We know that most men are more likely to avoid this product, but this is a mistake.
-Powdering your face before a video conference or webinar should be a ritual for both women and men.
+Powdering your face before a video conference or webinar should be a ritual for both of them.
 The camera is capable of capturing and emphasizing a lot of flaws, and in the reflection of a shiny forehead, you can also see everything that is in front of you.
 So, before the video call, just take a brush with powder and delicately go at least over the forehead and nose, so you don’t look like you just finished a run.
 On the other hand, complex make-up and a dense layer of foundation, creating a mask effect, are a no-no.

 8. Don’t overdo your gestures